Manslaughter verdict for US cop who mistook gun for taser | DW | 23.12.2021

 The shooting provoked a major outcry as it took place during Derek Chauvin's murder trial that sparked Black Lives Matter protests across the world in 2020.

-The mostly white, 12-person jury reached its decision after four days of deliberations.
+The mostly white, 12-person jury reached its guilty verdict on first and second degree manslaughter after four days of deliberations.

 Brooklyn Center officer Kim Potter, who said she "didn't want to hurt anybody" during the trial, showed no visible reaction when the verdicts were read.